roshanraundal15/BazaarBataye/README.md

 Node.js & npm (for the frontend)
 A Google Cloud Project with the Vertex AI API enabled.
 A Service Account with the 'Vertex AI User' role for your Google Cloud Project.
-A JSON key file for your Service Account.
-Keep this file secure and do not commit it to your repository.
 A dataset for crop quality prediction in the dataset directory (structured as dataset/good/, dataset/average/, dataset/bad/ with reference images inside).
 A CSV data file named maharashtra_market_daily_complete.csv containing commodity price data.
 1. Frontend Setup